 By doing just a little bit of searching around, it’s not long before you find that most foods that are made for people aren’t good for dogs.

-So, can dogs eat crackers?
-Yes.
-A small number of crackers will be fine for your dog if given occasionally.
+Dogs can eat crackers if given occasionally.
 Not necessarily a healthy option, but not dangerous.
 Too many can cause an upset stomach.
-It’s best to avoid getting your pet into the habit of eating people food- particularly highly processed kinds of foods.
+It’s best to avoid getting your pet into the habit of eating people’s food- particularly highly processed kinds of foods.

 Can Dogs Eat Crackers with Salt?